 The problem: A rectangle has a width of 3 centimeters and a length of 8 centimeters.
 Find its perimeter.

 P = 3 + 3 + 8 + 8

-Since this is a rectangle, the opposite sides have the same lengths, 3 cm. and 8 cm.
-Add up the lengths of all four sides to find the perimeter.
+Because this is a rectangle, opposite sides have exactly the same lengths, 8 cm. and 3 cm.
+So add up all lengths of the four sides to find our perimeter.

-Notice that the perimeter of a rectangle always has two pairs of equal length sides.
-In the above example you could have also written P = 2(3) + 2(8) = 6 + 16 = 22 cm.
-The formula for the perimeter of a rectangle is often written as P = 2l + 2w, where l is the length of the rectangle and w is the width of the rectangle.
+Did you see that the perimeter (P) of a rectangle always includes two pairs of equal length sides?
+In the example above, you might have also written: perimeter (P) = 2(3) + 2(8) = 6 + 16 = 22 cm.
+The formula for measuring the perimeter of rectangles is often written as follows: P = 2l + 2w.
+Here, l is the rectangle’s length and w is the rectangle’s width.